 Gift cards and trendy items

 Although pay and compensation must be competitive in order to ensure a sense of well-being among your workforce, employees today often expect more than just their baseline pay to feel truly appreciated.
-That’s why being able to offer a wide array of rewards in the form of gift cards, travel and leisure, and other hot items like tablet computers or VR goggles is complimentary to any fully-fledged social recognition program.
+That’s why being able to offer a wide array of employee rewards in the form of gift cards, travel and leisure, and other hot items like tablet computers or VR goggles is complimentary to any fully-fledged social recognition program.
 The unique benefit of offering gift cards and a full selection of items from a catalog is that each employee can choose his or her own uniquely meaningful reward, and which will make them feel more satisfied than if they just received an insignia coffee mug, plaque, or some standardized gift that you purchased for them.

 Your company's financial strength depends on making sure that your employees stay engaged.
 Understanding some basics in human motivation can help you to be creative in finding ways to recognize your workers.
 New developments in HR tech also offer holistic systems for boosting worker happiness, increasing engagement and improving overall performance.

-We all want to make our employees happy, so why not start by giving them what they want: an unbeatable rewards and recognition program in place.
+We all want to make our employees happy, so why not start by giving them what they want: an unbeatable employee rewards and recognition program in place.
 Learn how to make rewards and recognition an everyday event by downloading our employee recognition eBook.